chapeter/ACI_Programmability/PITCHME.md

 @snapend

 ---
-# Postman Demo
+# Demo

 ---
-## ACI's Python SDK
+### ACI's Python SDK
-* Cobra is a native Python language binding for APIC REST API
+* Python language binding for APIC REST API
 * Supports lookups, creations, modifications, deletions
 * Objects in Cobra are a 1:1 representation of objects in the MIT
-  * As a result, policy created via GUI/JSON/XML can be used as a programming template, for more rapid development
+  * Policy created via GUI/JSON/XML can be used as a programming template, for more rapid development
   * All data has client side consistency checks performed
 * Packaged as .egg, install with easy_install